trilogy-group/cloudfixLinter-demo-cloudformation/README.md

   - run `cloudfix-linter -v ` to check path has been set successfully

  ### On Linux
-  - Open the .bashrc file in your home directory (for example, /home/your-user-name/.bashrc) in a text editor.
+  - run `nano ~/.bashrc`
-  - Add export PATH="~/.cloudfix-linter/bin/:$PATH" to the last line of the file, where your-dir is the directory you want to add.
+  - Add export PATH="~/.cloudfix-linter/bin:$PATH" to the last line of the file, where your-dir is the directory you want to add.
   - Save the .bashrc file.
   - Restart your terminal.
   - run `cloudfix-linter -v ` to check path has been set successfully